cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 }
 ```

 The values configurable with it must be given in the start scripts of the Dogus to the appropriate Java process as parameters.
-A reference implementation can be found in [Nexus-Dogu](https://github.com/cloudogu/nexus/blob/77bdcfdbe0787c85d2d9b168dc38ff04b225706d/resources/util.sh#L52).
+A reference implementation can be found in the [Nexus Dogu](https://github.com/cloudogu/nexus/blob/77bdcfdbe0787c85d2d9b168dc38ff04b225706d/resources/util.sh#L52).

 ### Backup & restore capability